bwsw/sj-platform/SJDocs/source/SJ_Overview.rst

 Also, the reader should have working Linux host with 4-8GB of RAM and 4 CPU cores with Docker installed (in the tutorial the installation of Docker for Ubuntu 16.04 OS will be explained).

-In the tutorial we will demonstrate the functionality of SJ-Platform.
-It will train the reader to develop the modules for the platform using the example tasks, which are listed further:
+In the tutorial, we will demonstrate the functionality of SJ-Platform, the cases for using modules of different types and their interoperation in a pipeline.

+Two demo projects will train the reader to develop the modules for the platform using the example of solving issues, which are listed further:

-TODO PROBLEM DESCRIPTION
+- raw data transformation into a data stream,
+- data processing, filtering, aggregation,
+- result data storing and visualizing.

+The demonstrated examples of tasks are not trivial but they are illustrative enough in terms of the platform usage.
+The first demo intends collecting the aggregated information on the accessibility of nodes.
+In this case, the data source is a fping sensor.
+The Elasticsearch is chosen as a data storage.

+The second demo performs data collecting from a sFlow reporter on network monitoring and traffic computation.
+The result is stored in PostgreSQL.

 The problem is not a case of a "heavy" task but it includes some problems which are very specific to stream processing tasks and introduces all SJ-Platform functionality step-by-step without deep knowledge requirements of specific problem domains.